r-lomba/covid-19-charts/README.md

 # covid-19-charts
 Jupyter Notebook and tools to generate charts and stats related to COVID-19 spread

-This notebook generates a variety of charts starting from the latest daily data regarding COVID-19, made publicly available by Johns Hopkins CSSE (see URL reference below).
+This notebook generates a variety of charts starting from the latest daily data regarding COVID-19, made publicly available by Johns Hopkins University (see URL reference below).

 Dataframes are created in both a cumulative and an incremental fashion starting from the original data.
 This allows to plot them revealing a few interesting insights.